Best 4 Channel Amps for Sound Quality in 2019

 Along with power and sound quality, size is also an important feature for a car amp.
 This is especially true for compact cars where space is scarce.
 The Alpine MRV-F300 is a class D amplifier with four channels, smart design, and quality construction.
 The lightweight and great ratio of price to sound quality make the F300 one of the best in its price range.

 The Alpine MRV-F300 is a compact amplifier that measures only 7-7/8” (W) x 6.5” (D) x 2-3/16” (H).
 Its weight of around 4lbs makes it among the lightest 50Wx4 amplifiers.
 The black brushed stainless steel housing shows the company logo and a blue power indicator.

 The back panel features speaker-level or high-level inputs for all four channels, low-level line inputs, and crossover controls.
 The controls are split into channels 1 and 2 (front speakers) and channels 3 and 4 (rear speakers).
 They are the same except there’s also a bass boost on/off switch for the rear speakers.

-The F300 gives the best results with speakers that are rated up to 150W power handling.
+The F300 gives the best results with speakers that are rated up to 150W power handling, such as 4x6 speakers.
 The power outputs are 50W (RMS) x4 at 4ohm or 75W (RMS) x4 at 2ohm.
 You can bridge two of the channels to get 150W.
 The peak power of this neat little amp is a quite respectable 640W.
 At the rated frequency response of 20Hz-20kHz and 4ohm impedance, the signal to noise ratio is over 98dB.

 When shopping for a car amplifier, it is important to pick the right amplifier bias, as the different classes come with different perks and quirks.
 The Rockford Fosgate R300X4 is a class A/B amplifier that is more efficient than class A amplifiers and produces less distortion than class B amps.